 Dhirubhai Ambani Expanded Reliance Industries

-Dhirubhai Ambani expanded Reliance’s business in different areas in his life that this mainly includes petrochemicals, telecommunications, information technology, energy, electricity, retail, textiles/textiles, infrastructure services, capital markets, and operations.
+Dhirubhai Ambani expanded Reliance’s business in different areas in his life mainly including petrochemicals, telecommunications, information technology, energy, electricity, retail, textiles/textiles, infrastructure services, capital markets, and operations.

 Apart from this, He has also been included in the list of Asia’s top businessmen.